enkidevs/curriculum/javascript/node/code-style-recommendations/styling-brackets.md

 // undefined
 ```

 What is going on?
-Why and where does the bracket position matter?
+Why does the bracket position matter?

-For a function or a block (`if`/`else`, `switch`, etc) in JavaScript, brackets are used to denote the body[1]:
+For a function or a block (`if`/`else`, `switch`, etc) in JavaScript, brackets are used to denote the body:

 ```javascript
 function echo() {